 Best time to travel to Israel

-#9 The best time to visit Israel is in Spring before the heat becomes insupportable, or September and October when the heat starts to go down and temperatures become mild and pleasant.
-Summer is extremely hot – you should expect temperatures of 30-35°C (85-95°F) every day, which isn’t nice at all to travel outside… even to the beach.
+#9 The best time to visit Israel is in Spring before the heat becomes insupportable or in September and October when the heat starts to go down and temperatures become mild and pleasant.
+Summer is extremely hot – you should expect 30-35°C (85-95°F) every day, which isn’t nice to travel outside… even to the beach.

 Israeli Culture and Society

 #10 Israel is a developed country.
 It’s the most advanced country in the Middle East and Southwest Asia.
-Israel has very few natural resources and a big part of the country is arid or desert, but the quality of its educational and health system and their bet on the high tech industry really paid off.
+Israel has very few natural resources, and a big part of the country is arid or desert, but the quality of its educational and health system and its bet on the high-tech industry really paid off.

-#11 Shabbat is the Jewish day of rest and it’s taken very seriously is Israel.
+#11 Shabbat is the Jewish day of rest, and it’s taken very seriously in Israel.
 It officially starts a few minutes before sundown on Friday and lasts until the first three stars appear in the sky on Saturday.

 Jerusalem is very different, it’s orthodox, conservative religion plays a central role.
 There you should dress and act modestly.
 While Tel-Aviv is modern, Jerusalem is ancient, bursting with history.
-One can feel the weight of its past, only by walking around.
+One can feel the weight of the past only by walking around.

 Is it safe to travel to Israel?

-#13 This is one of the main questions when planning a trip to Israel… the country (or the region) receives really bad press in terms of safety, with lots of news about bombs, missiles or some kind of civil unrest!
-However, as a tourist, it’s really improbable that you will find any kind of problem when traveling to Israel.
+#13 This is one of the main questions when planning a trip to Israel… the country (or the region) receives really bad press regarding safety, with lots of news about bombs, missiles, or some kind of civil unrest!
+However, as a tourist, it’s improbable that you will find any problems when traveling to Israel.

-We think it’s important to separate the external safety from internal safety.
-There are issues, lots of issues with the state of Israel, and its neighbors.
+We think it’s important to separate external safety from internal safety.
+There are many issues with the state of Israel and its neighbors.
 And violence between them may occur.
 However, it’s safe and easy to travel in Israel (and even to the West Bank).

 During our trip to Israel, we have never felt unsafe.
 We walked around at night in several cities, and it was peaceful.
-If safety is the thing keeping you from going to Israel, you need to rethink and start planning your Israel travel.
+If safety keeps you from going to Israel, you need to rethink and start planning your Israel travel.

 Nevertheless, we advise you to travel with insurance!
-You never know what may happen on a trip and to really enjoy it without being worried about what can go wrong, travel insurance is crucial – it covers not only the costs of medical problems but also theft and loss of valuables.
+You never know what may happen on a trip, and to enjoy it without worrying about what can go wrong, travel insurance is crucial – it covers not only the costs of medical problems but also theft and loss of valuables.

 Travel to Israel and tourism

 #14 Tourism in Israel is booming.
-Israel tourism reports a 14% increase in 2017 and a 42% increase over 2016.
-Tourists come to Israel mainly from the US, Russia, and Europe.
+Israel tourism reported a 14% increase in 2017 and a 42% increase in 2016.
+Tourists come to Israel mainly from the USA, Russia, and Europe.
 Jerusalem is the fastest-growing tourism destination in the world.